cintiadr/blog/content/post/secrets.md

 I've also seen some bad ideas about putting a 'proxy' to inject all secrets needed by requests.
 Based on the fact that you'd need to implement the authentication, authorization per service per secret, make sure it's high available and extremely protected, provide an automatic way deploy secrets to this server from code, I'd just suggest you don't reinvent the wheel and use use one of the tools that already exist.

 Please note that [Docker Secrets](//docs.docker.com/engine/swarm/secrets/) and [Kubernetes Secrets](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/auth/secrets.md) were *not* considered in this category.
-They only provide a secure way for the _cluster managers_ to share secrets with the containers.
+They only provide a secure way for the _cluster managers_ to share secrets with the containers, using a RAM disk (still clear text on the filesystem).
 They absolutely don't solve the problem of how to get the secrets to the cluster in the first place nor they offer any auditing.
 Note that, as of today, there's no control for secret access in docker swarm (a newly created container can be deployed to read _all_ the secrets available on the cluster).
 Also, there's no versioning concept for secrets yet nor audit logs.
 We have to wait to see on which direction they will go, if any.

 #### Lightweight pulled secrets